How Many Calories In 1 Egg: Raw, Boiled, And Fried

 Counting Calories In Eggs

 For many Americans, eggs are a staple.
 They’re inexpensive, versatile, and easy to cook.
-From frittatas to sandwiches, they’re quick and easy solutions for a sudden hunger pang.
+From frittatas to sandwiches, they’re a quick and easy solution for a sudden hunger pang.
 But when you’re counting calories or trying to lose weight, should eggs be off the menu?